geosolutions-it/MapStore2/docs/developer-guide/developing-with-mapstore-2.md

 If you want to learn how to develop a simple MapStore2 based application you can follow the [tutorial](application-tutorial)

-If you want to learn how to develop a plugins based MapStore2 based application you can follow the [plugins tutorial](plugins-architecture#building-an-application-using-plugins)
+If you want to learn how to develop a plug-in based MapStore2 based application you can follow the [plugins tutorial](plugins-architecture#building-an-application-using-plugins)